 Most people can have an arthroscopic rotator cuff repair performed and go home the same day.
 With more conventional forms of surgery, an overnight hospital stay may be required.
 Most people will heal quicker after an arthroscopic rotator cuff repair as opposed to traditional surgery.
 This means that you’re able to get back to work, you’re able to get back to playing sports, and you’re able to get back to enjoying everyday activities without impingement.

 Although there are many benefits to having arthroscopic rotator cuff repair surgery performed, it isn’t right for everyone.
 That’s why a consultation is so important.
-When you consult with our doctor at Mattalino Orthopaedics in Phoenix, you can learn more about this procedure.
+When you consult with our doctor at Angelo Mattalino, MD in Phoenix, you can learn more about this procedure.
 Contact us today to schedule a consultation and get started!